-The point of this question is to bring it back to the two above questions, rinsing and repeating as often as is necessary until you and your manager (or whoever is assigning your expectations) come to an agreement on what work needs done.
+The point of this question is to bring it back to the two above questions, rinsing and repeating as often as is necessary until you and your team leader (or whoever is assigning your expectations) come to an agreement on what work needs to be done.

 By confirming, "You don't care how I answer every phone call, as long as it gets done, right?", it gives you full autonomy in how you do that.

 Doug Kirkpatrick, author and self-management consultant who worked at Morning Star, talks about his definition of self-management in the workplace.
-In short, it requires equal parts freedom and responsibility.
+In short, it requires equal parts freedom, emotional intelligence, and responsibility.